On the asymptotic behaviour of cosmic density-fluctuation power spectra of cold dark matter: Small-scale asymptotics of the initial momentum correlations

 with $\tilde c_1 = 0.124$, $\tilde c_2 = 1.257$, $\tilde c_3 = 0.4452$, $\tilde c_4 = 0.2197$, $\tilde c_5 = 1.606$, $\tilde c_6 = 0.8568$, and $\tilde c_7 = 0.3927$.

-We use the Planck 2015 cosmological parameters \cite{Planck2015}, as given in table \ref{tab:parameters}.
+We use the Planck 2016 cosmological parameters \citep{Planck2015}, as given in Tab.~\ref{tab:parameters}.
 We stress that all results presented here are independent of the explicit choice of a transfer function for the initial power spectrum.
-The only important features are the asymptotics at small scales, i.e. at $k \to \infty$, that has to agree with \eqref{eq:13}; and that $0 < n_s < 1$.
+The only important features are the asymptotics at small scales, i.e. at $k \to \infty$, that has to agree with the general form specified in \eqref{eq:13} below; and that $0 < n_s < 1$.

 To derive an asymptotic expansion, it is best to move from distances $q$ to a dimension-less variable $x$, defined by $x = qk_s$, where

 and switch from wave numbers $k$ to the dimension-less quantity $\kappa = k/k_s$.
 This effectively re-scales $\tilde c_{1,\ldots,7} \mapsto c_{1,\ldots,7} \equiv {\tilde c_{1,\ldots,7}}/{\tilde c_1}$, which is what we shall do below.
 Likewise, we define $T_D(\kappa)$ in the same way as $\tilde T_D$, but with $c_{1,\ldots,7}$ instead of $\tilde c_{1,\ldots,7}$.